 Express your interest

-First Nations individuals and First Nations-led organisations have contributed valuable resources and materials to Understorey to date.
-Understorey is a digital commons: an online resource available to all, and shaped by all who choose to take part.
-It is a place to learn and exchange about social enterprise.
-It’s also a place to navigate the sector.
-It does this to help social enterprises thrive and contribute to a better future.
+First Nations individuals and First Nations-led organisations contribute valuable resources and materials to Understorey – an online resource available to all and shaped by all who choose to take part.

-If you are interested in joining, review the Key Information section below and apply by completing this EOI.
-We are seeking EOIs from First Nations people with expertise related to social enterprise.
-Applications close on Tuesday, 22 October 2024, and we aim to appoint members by Monday, 28 October 2024.
+If you are interested in joining, we invite you to review the Key Information section below and apply by completing this form.
+We are seeking expressions of interest from First Nations people with expertise related to social enterprise.
+Applications close on 16 April 2025, and we aim to appoint additional members by 30 April 2025.

 Key information